Mobile Suit Gundam: Gundam vs. Zeta Gundam: Training

 This is the standard training mode for players that want to learn and experience the controls and gameplay as well as experiment with suit and weapon combinations without consequence.

 Universal Century Mode

 The Universal Century mode is at its core the campaign mode of the game.
 This allows the player to pick between three forces, The A.E.U.G, The Titans, and The Axis.
 Each team is its own storyline that the player can play through.
-They all take place within the One Year War timeline that the First three Mobile Suit Gundam series revolve around.
+They all take place within the Universal Century timeline that the First three Mobile Suit Gundam series revolve around.